stat545ubc-2023/mda-danahalay/mini-project-1.md

 <!-------------------------- Start your work below ---------------------------->

-I would like to explore The relationship between diameter and date\_planted.
-With this I would like to find out if teh oldest trees are the largest by diameter.
+I would like to explore the relationship between diameter and date\_planted.
+With this I would like to find out if the oldest trees are the largest by diameter.
 <!----------------------------------------------------------------------------->